arcadeJHS/AngularVueIntegration/README.md

 No webpack, transpilation or other module bundling helpers.
 See the codebase in the **`tag-01-angular-app`** tag of the associated repository.

 Ideally you will migrate everything to Vue, but you cannot stop implementing new features while rejuvenating.
 No chances to unplug the app today to plug it in a year from now completely renewed (it could be dangerous or really time consuming).
-You have to maintain the legacy code, allowing the beasts to communicate, and migrate it progressively, step by step, with a little patience, as the poet would say:
+You have to maintain the legacy code, allowing the beasts to communicate, deploy often to reiterate on changes done, and migrate it progressively, step by step, with a little patience, as the poet would say:

 > "Said, woman, take it slow
 > It'll work itself out fine
 > All we need is just a little patience."
 >
-> <em>(Guns N' Roses)</em>
+> *(Guns N' Roses)*

 In the end, for reasons I will not expose here (related to an old architecture and refactoring decisions), what we are going to do, at least as a firs step, could be summarized as: